Church

 As she waved her scissors I felt dread

-Then I borrowed them to finish my dolly.
+then I took them to cut out my dolly.

 where’s that lady who used to live there?